 The nature of our work means that we have many stakeholders, representing a wide variety of groups.
 Some of our stakeholders have an interest in what we do on individual development sites, whereas others have an interest at a strategic, corporate level.
-We need to have a range of different methods to engage with all of these stakeholders, to understand their opinions and respond to their requirements.
+We have a range of different methods to engage with all of these stakeholders, to understand their opinions and respond to their requirements.
 Getting this engagement right is fundamental to the success of our business and also helps us to develop our approach to sustainability and the plan for the business, Our Vision.
 We have highlighted our key stakeholders below and briefly explained how we engage with them.

 We also provide regular communication to our employees on sustainability using company-wide emails, regular briefings, bespoke sustainability training and company conferences.

 Our reputation amongst our customers is critical to securing sales, increasing repeat purchases and enhancing our reputation.
 We sell homes and commercial space to a wide variety of customers including individual purchasers, registered social landlords, major property investors, financial institutions and commercial operators.

 Listening, understanding and responding to the needs of local people is essential in securing community support for development proposals and ensuring that we deliver sustainable communities.
 People's interests vary from location to location, but local communities are - unsurprisingly - most concerned with how the development will affect their everyday lives.
-The Berkeley Group is committed to listening to these concerns, as well as to the community's aspirations, and working with local people to find appropriate solutions for every development.
+We are committed to listening to these concerns, as well as to the community's aspirations, and working with local people to find appropriate solutions for every development.

 We believe our approach to sustainability and our commitment to stakeholder engagement enables faster planning permissions and better designed schemes that meet the aspirations of the local community.
-Our comprehensive Community Engagement Strategy has been re-written to reflect some of the best consultation strategies we have previously employed, taking account of the feedback we have received from our communities.
+Our comprehensive Community Engagement Strategy reflects some of the best consultation strategies we have previously employed, taking account of the feedback we have received from our communities.
 These are used on all new projects and exceed statutory requirements, allowing us to enter into a genuine dialogue with those who can affect or may be affected by our developments.
 We use a range of methods of engagement, such as community planning weekends, meetings and telephone helplines, as well as various methods of communication such as newsletters and websites.

-We continue to work with our suppliers to obtain sustainable products which perform well and are of the quality that our customers expect.
+Where possible we seek to work with our suppliers to obtain sustainable products which perform well and are of the quality that our customers expect.

 We rely on our supply chain to help us develop to the high standards we are known for and believe in developing long-term relationships with our contractors to achieve this.
 These relationships encourage us to explore best practice solutions to sustainability issues by working together.

 The Berkeley Group works with a number of industry bodies and trade associations to promote good practice in sustainability.
-By working with these organisations, we are able to have a two way dialogue with the wider industry and ensure that we are aware of their response to, and influence over, the ever-changing sustainability agenda.
+By working with these organisations, we are able to have a two-way dialogue with the wider industry and ensure that we are aware of their response to, and influence over, the ever-changing sustainability agenda.

 Examples of this include:

 We also periodically participate in industry research to raise awareness of sustainability or improve industry performance.

-Our investors are interested both in The Berkeley Group's financial performance and the factors that may affect that performance in the short and long-term.
+Our investors are interested both in Berkeley's financial performance and the factors that may affect that performance in the short and long-term.
 Our share price performance reflects the confidence our investors have in our board members, management teams and business model.
 We continue to engage with our investors to demonstrate that our approach to sustainability adds value to our business.
-In addition to making regular presentations to mainstream analysts, Berkeley continues to engage actively with socially responsible investors.
-In November 2012, Berkeley was ranked first in the NextGeneration sustainability performance benchmark of the top 25 housebuilders for the sixth year running.
-Berkeley also maintains its listing within FTSE4Good and continues to submit carbon information to CDP each year.
+Our results announcements and presentations include key information on sustainability and we have also made steps towards integrated reporting by incorporating information on sustainability and how we create value within our Annual Report.

 The Government sets the context within which we operate through laws, regulations, general policy and strategy.
 Local Government sets the specific parameters within which individual developments take place.
-All of these levels of Government are placing an increasing emphasis on the role business can play in delivering sustainable development, and more specifically sustainable communities.
+All of these levels of Government are placing an increasing emphasis on the role that business can play in delivering sustainable development, and more specifically sustainable communities.